 Overview of the UMore Park project

 The University of Minnesota has long-term plans to develop the property it owns in Rosemount and Empire at the former site of a smokeless gunpowder plant, Gopher Ordinance Works.
 The facility was built and operated during World War II until the land was bought in 1947 and 1948 from the federal government by the university.
-Named "UMore Park", the site has been historically used for agricultural research, university projects, and tenant agricultural, industrial, and commercial activities.
-Future plans envision a "community of the future" that would incorporate advances in urban planning and energy conservation and that could be home to 20-30,000 people in the next 30 years.
-Visit the University's UMore Park website for information relating to the property and proposed community.
+The 4,366-acre property, named "UMore Park", has been historically used for agricultural research, university projects, and tenant agricultural, industrial, and commercial activities.

 The City will post related documents and notices on this webpage.
 Users can sign up for emails to notify them when the content of the webpage is updated.

 The Alternative Urban Area Wide Review (AUAR) consists of a hypothetical development scenario, an inventory of environmental and cultural resources, an assessment of the cumulative impacts that the development scenario may have on these resources as well as public infrastructure services.
 It contains a set of mitigation measures intended to address the cumulative impacts resulting from a sequence of related development projects as opposed to an Environmental Assessment Worksheet (EAW) or Environmental Impact Statement (EIS), which simply looks at a single project's impacts and does not attempt to outline mitigation initiatives.
 This review does not include any comments regarding building layout, uses, architecture, etc. The AUAR must be updated every five years.